 Norway – Another European country on our list.
 Sharing its borders with some of the coldest countries in the world, including Russia, Sweden, and Finland, Norway also tends to make the list of the top 10 coldest countries in the world.
 The country is geographically located in the North-western part of Europe.
 It also has temperate climates because of the North Atlantic Current.

-In winters the temperature can go as low as -50 degree Celsius.
+In winters the temperature can go as low as -50°Celsius.

 Known for being the world’s largest landlocked state, Kazakhstan is located in Europe.
 It experiences extreme continental climates with warm summers and cold winters.
-Its capital, Astana, is the coldest capital city in the world after Mongolian Capital Ulaanbaatar, with winter temperatures dropping as low as -30 degrees Celsius and -35 degrees Celsius.
+Its capital, Astana, is the coldest capital city in the world after Mongolian Capital Ulaanbaatar, with winter temperatures dropping as low as -30° C and -35°C.

 Many folks think to expect Iceland to be the coldest country in the world, but in reality, rarely crack the top 10 coldest countries in the world.
 In fact, Iceland has more green spaces than Greenland.
 Iceland doesn’t experience harsh winter temperatures like some of the countries situated on the same latitude.